From aegis

 Workspace record for non-trivial debugging — if this is medium+ complexity

-or it writes docs/aegis/ records, initialize/check through the helper when
+or it writes docs/aegis/ records, initialize/check through configured

 These records are method-pack evidence trails only.
 They do not grant authoritative completion.

-Must continue drilling (H-class — ANY hit = NOT done):
+Must continue upward drilling (H-class — ANY hit = NOT done):

 if / switch / catch / try)git log --grep shows this symptom was "fixed" before → Read that commit's diff.
 Understand why it failed.
-Do not repeat the same patch pattern.Terminal unactionable (T-class — any hit = stop drilling, switch to mitigation):
+Do not repeat the same patch pattern.conjunctive-cluster or independent-compound but the member set is not enumerated, or a member was not necessity-testedconjunctive-cluster or independent-compound without running the anti-disguise check (a shared upstream Z may collapse the cluster/compound to a single root)Terminal unactionable (T-class — any hit = stop drilling, switch to mitigation):

 Depth sufficient (D-class — ALL must pass before claiming done):